U.S. Supreme Court allows Trump to deny asylum to many Central Americans

 The administration said the rule screens out asylum claims that are unlikely to succeed and “deters aliens without a genuine need for asylum from making the arduous and potentially dangerous journey from Central America to the United States.”

-The Supreme Court in December rebuffed a bid by the administration to implement a separate policy prohibiting asylum for people crossing the U.S.-Mexican border outside of an official port of entry, with conservative Chief Justice John Roberts joining the four liberal justices in denying the request.

-Reporting by Lawrence Hurley and Daniel Trotta; Additional reporting by Andrew Chung; Editing by Howard Goller and Cynthia Osterman
+Reporting by Lawrence Hurley and Daniel Trotta; Additional reporting by Andrew Chung, Roberta Rampton and Makini Brice; Editing by Howard Goller and Cynthia Osterman